How to Sue a Home Warranty Company: Small Claims Court Guide

 Option 1: Small Claims Court

-Small claims court is the fastest, cheapest, and most accessible path to a legal resolution — and you typically don't need a lawyer.
+Small claims court is the fastest, cheapest, and most accessible path to a legal resolution, and you typically don't need a lawyer.
 It's best suited for disputes where the dollar amount falls within your state's limit and the facts are straightforward.

-Small Claims Limits by State (Key Examples)
+Small Claims Limits by State (2026 Key Examples)

 State Small Claims Limit State Small Claims Limit

-California $10,000 (individuals) Texas $20,000
+California $12,500 (individuals) / $6,250 (businesses) Texas $20,000

 Florida $8,000 New York $10,000

-Illinois $10,000 Pennsylvania $12,000
+Illinois $10,000 Georgia $15,000

 Tennessee $25,000 Delaware $25,000

-Georgia $15,000 Kentucky $2,500
+Alabama $6,000 Kentucky $2,500

 How to File in Small Claims Court

-2. File at the right courthouse — Typically in the county where the contract was signed, the issue occurred, or the company does business
+2. File at the right courthouse, typically in the county where the contract was signed, the issue occurred, or the company does business

 Pincher's Pro Tip